Did that title make you nervous?

 Final Thoughts

 You don’t have to master everything overnight.
 Start by picking one or two areas that apply to your site—site speed, mobile usability, crawl structure, redirects, etc.—and make improvements.
-Then monitor your results to see how much of an impact those technical issues were having.
+Then monitor results in Search Console and your analytics platform to quantify the impact.